QuestionBlock64/MiSide-Multiplayer/README.md

 The MiSide Multiplayer Mod is a pioneering modification that introduces full multiplayer support to MiSide for the first time.
 Currently, the modification has been tested for a three-player cooperative experience, with potential support for more players.

 ## Current Limitations & Roadmap
 This modification is currently in active development.
-While the core connection framework is established and **default player animations are now fully synchronized**, please be aware that the following features are **NOT yet synchronized** and are actively being worked on:
+While the core connection framework and **all player animations (including custom models via the MiSide Custom Model Loader)** are now fully functional and optimized, please be aware that the following features are still undergoing development:
-* **Mita Synchronization**: Mita's behavioral states and interactions do not sync across connected clients.
+* **Mita Synchronization**: Initial implementation is live.
+Basic positional and behavioral states sync, but advanced interactions are still undergoing stabilization.
+* **Mission Synchronization**: Preliminary objective and quest tracking are active, but complex progression triggers are still prone to desynchronization.
-* **Environment Synchronization**: World state changes, triggers, and environmental updates are not reflected across all clients.
+* **Environment Synchronization**: World state changes, triggers, and environmental updates are not yet reflected across all clients.
-* **Mission Synchronization**: Quest progression, objective tracking, and completion are not shared between players.
 * **Object and Inventory Synchronization**: Proper handling of item pickups and inventory states is not yet supported.
-* **Custom Model Animations**: While the default player character animates correctly, imported custom models currently do not support animations and will appear to slide during movement.

 ## Installation & Setup

 ### Prerequisites
 * A clean installation of MiSide.
 * BepInEx framework installed in your game directory.

+### First-Time Setup
+After installing the mod via BepInEx, you must launch the game once and then close it.
+This allows the mod to generate the configuration file required for the hosting and client setup steps below.

 ### Host Instructions
 1. Locate and execute `MiSideMultiplayerRelayServer.exe` to start the host server.
 (Get it from https://github.com/QuestionBlock64/MiSideMultiplayerServer)